Calls for law change after Indians left in dark over data leaks

 Jio has repeatedly denied any breach took place and said that names, telephone numbers and email addresses of Jio users on a website called "Magicapk" appeared to be "unauthentic."
 The website was later shut down.

-The company, part of conglomerate Reliance Industries Ltd (RELI.NS), said on Monday that its subscriber data was safe and protected by the highest levels of security.
+The company, part of conglomerate Reliance Industries Ltd, said on Monday that its subscriber data was safe and protected by the highest levels of security.

 However, Jio filed a complaint the same day alleging unlawful access to its systems, police have told Reuters.